haciM327/Chess-Mastermind/README.md

 ## Prerequisites

 To compile from source you will need some basic tools like cmake, qt6, qt6-widgets, a c/c++-compiler, python3.10, and git.
+Python also has to have chess and pygame installed.
+They can be installed like ```python -m pip install chess pygame```

 ### Debian or Ubuntu based Linux